Skip to content

 3. identify the mechanisms that underlie shifts between high and low export communities.

-Ultimately, mechanistic knowledge will be scaled up to understand and predict the impacts and feedbacks associated with decadal- to climate-scale forcing in the ecosystem.
+Our mechanistic knowledge will be used to understand and predict the impacts and feedbacks associated with ecosystem disturbances, including their impacts on fish.

 Top: Conceptual diagram of physical processes across the shelf in winter and summer.
 Middle: Representative, simplified food webs of high- and low-export conditions, contrasting the relatively simple food chain of high-export with the more complex microbial loop-dominated food web of low-export conditions.
 Bottom: Arrows indicate the range of time scales for hypothesized shifts between these food webs.